tholden/dynareOBC/ReadMe.txt

     * CompileSimulationCode
       Compiles the code used for simulating the base model, without the bound.
 May speed up long simulations.
+    * SkipAllSimulation
+      Ignores any IRF or stochastic simulation instructions from the stoch_simul command.
     * NoCleanup
       Prevents the deletion of DynareOBC's temporary files.
 Useful for debugging.
     * NoPoolClose